CARTAvis/manual_source/source/installation_and_configuration.rst

 * Ubuntu 18.04 LTS (Bionic Beaver) and 20.04 LTS (Focal Fossa)

 To deploy CARTA at your institution as a web-based application for multiple users, please refer to the  `CARTA controller documentation <https://carta-controller.readthedocs.io/en/dev/>`_.
-Detailed instructions on installations and configurations of the "carta_backend", the "carta_frontend", and the "carta-controller" are provided.
+Detailed instructions on installation and configuration of the "carta_backend", the "carta_frontend", and the "carta-controller" are provided.
 If there is a problem, please contact the `CARTA helpdesk <mailto:carta_helpdesk@asiaa.sinica.edu.tw>`_.

 .. _installation_UDM: